sambegui/FreshService-Toolkit/README.md

 john.doe@example.com,Left the company
 ```

+## Reports

+### User Activity Report
+Generates detailed reports on user activity, tracking:
+- Requester ticket interactions
+- Agent ticket activities
+- Last login timestamps
+- Communication patterns

+### Inactive Accounts Report
+Identifies users who haven't logged in for a specified period:
+- Configurable inactivity threshold (days)
+- Covers both agents and requesters
+- Exports results to CSV for review

 ## Security

+- 🔑 API key validation ensures your credentials are valid before proceeding
-- 🔑 Your API key is never stored on disk and is only kept in memory during the script's execution
+- 🔒 Your API key is securely stored using the system's credential manager (Windows Credential Locker, macOS Keychain, or Linux Secret Service)
 - 🛡️ All API communication happens over HTTPS
 - 🚫 The script performs input validation before making API calls

 ## Logging

-Logs are stored in the `logs` directory.
-Check these logs for detailed information about operation results and any errors encountered.
+- Logs are stored in the `logs` directory with detailed information
+- Console output is limited to errors only for a cleaner experience
+- Comprehensive debug information is automatically saved to log files

 ## Quick Tips

 - Press 'q' at any menu to quit the application
 - Use the filter option in search results to narrow down large result sets
 - Check the logs folder for detailed information about operations and errors
+- Your API key is securely stored between sessions - no need to enter it each time

 ## License